Jason De León

 Selected Publications

-- In Press J. De León
+- 2024 J. De León

 “Como Me Duele”: Central American Bodies and the Moral Economy of Undocumented Migration.
-Paper prepared for The Border and Its Bodies: The Corporeality of Risk in the U.S.-Mexico Borderlands, edited by T. Sheridan and R. McGuire.
+In The Border and Its Bodies: The Corporeality of Risk in the U.S.-Mexico Borderlands, pp. 99-123, edited by T. Sheridan and R. McGuire.
 University of Arizona Press. - 2019 J. De León and C. Gokee

 Lasting Value?
 Engaging with the Material Traces of America’s Undocumented Migration “Problem,” In Cultural Heritage, Ethics and Contemporary Migrations, eds.
 C. Holtorf, A. Pantazatos and G. Scarre, pp. 70-86, Routledge Press. - 2018 J. De León